Notes

 Search behaviour and Google’s dominance

 Google holds approximately 97% of the Polish search market — one of the highest concentrations in Europe.
 Bing has minimal market share.
-This means Google SEO is the only game in town for organic search in Poland.
+This means Google SEO is the only general-search game in town for Poland.

 Polish search is predominantly in Polish.
 While English proficiency is growing rapidly (particularly among under-35s in urban centres), business-to-consumer searches and most B2B research searches are conducted in Polish.
 A company marketing to Polish SMEs needs Polish-language content.